Cheers: Death of Nicholas Colasanto

-The Cheers writing staff assembled in June 1985, at the start of the production of the fourth season, to discuss how to deal with the absence of Coach.
-They quickly discarded the idea that he might have moved away, as they felt he would never abandon his friends.
-In addition, as most viewers were aware of Colasanto's death, the writing staff decided to handle the situation more openly.
+The Cheers writing staff assembled in June 1985 to discuss how to deal with the absence of Coach.
+They quickly discarded the idea that he had moved away, as they felt that he would never abandon his friends.
+In addition, most viewers were aware of Colasanto's death, so the writing staff decided to handle the situation more openly.
 The season four opener, "Birth, Death, Love and Rice", dealt with Coach's death and introduced Woody Harrelson, Colasanto's replacement.